Celebrum/SeCuReDmE_systeme/doc/Polyglot_Logic.md

 ## Required Conceptual Classes and Methods

+Based on the persona's role and tasks, each polyglot notebook should define a minimum of **5 conceptual classes** and outline a minimum of **10 conceptual tasks** that the persona is responsible for.

+For personas where identifying 10 distinct operational tasks is challenging, consider including tasks related to system maintenance, data cleaning, registration, self-monitoring, or fixing minor internal inconsistencies.

+For personas representing highly precise or powerful brain regions (e.g., the Cerebral Lobes), ensure the tasks and corresponding classes reflect this precision and power in their conceptual descriptions.

 *   **Class Definitions:** Provide conceptual Python class definitions that represent the functional capabilities of the persona needed to perform its tasks and interact with the clog mechanisms.
 *   **Method Descriptions:** Describe the purpose and potential function of the methods within each class.